enthought/pyface/docs/source/testing.rst

     starts the real event loop rather than emulating it with ``QApplication.processEvents()``

+- :meth:`assertTraitChangesInEventLoop`

+    Context Manager

+    Runs the real Qt event loop, collecting trait change events until the provided condition evaluates to True.

+- :meth:`delete_widget`

+    Context Manager

+    Runs the real Qt event loop until the widget provided has been deleted.

 - :meth:`find_qt_widget`

     Takes parameters ``start``, ``type_`` and ``test``.
 Recursively walks the Qt widget tree from Qt widget ``start`` until it finds a widget of type ``type_`` (a QWidget subclass) that satisfies the provided ``test`` method.

-- :meth:`delete_widget`

-    Runs the real Qt event loop until the widget provided has been deleted.
+    Note: This method is known to be finicky / linked to sporadic seg faults.
+    The TraitsUI :class:`~traitsui.testing.tester.ui_tester.UITester` is often
+    an easier to use, safer alternative if working with a TraitsUI based application.

 - :meth:`assertEventuallyTrueInGui`